ROILTechnology/ROIL_info/locating_feeds.md

 You can also **discover** certain feeds without a URL.

-* Specify the “Source”, e.g. YouTube, Twitter, Reddit, etc.
+* Specify the “Source”, e.g. YouTube.
 * Type the user name, channel, ID, etc.
 * If the feed doesn’t appear, enter the URL instead (see above).